 Over the past two hundred years, however, the Cape Fear River’s once-thriving populations of migratory fish have sharply declined.
 Pollution from agriculture and development has led to unhealthy water quality, and dams and other barriers block fish from migrating to the upstream areas where they reproduce.
 These declines have resulted in moratoriums and fishing restrictions for river herring, striped bass, and American shad.
 Both Atlantic and shortnose sturgeon, once abundant in the Cape Fear River, are listed as endangered.

 In 2011, NOAA’s Office of Habitat Conservation initiated the formation of the Cape Fear River Partnership in order to restore these and other migratory fish to the Cape Fear River.
-Under the guidance of the Cape Fear River Action Plan for Migratory Fish, we work with partners from federal, state, local, academic, and nonprofit organizations to identify threats to migratory fish, outline actions to restore habitat access and improve habitat conditions, and highlight the importance of migratory fish to communities and the economy.
+Under the guidance of the Cape Fear River Action Plan for Migratory Fish (PDF, 81 pages), we work with partners from federal, state, local, academic, and nonprofit organizations to identify threats to migratory fish, outline actions to restore habitat access and improve habitat conditions, and highlight the importance of migratory fish to communities and the economy.

 Of the barriers currently preventing fish migration in the Cape Fear River, three “lock and dam” structures in the middle portion of the river present the biggest challenges.
 At Lock and Dam No. 1, a fish passage project completed in 2012 allows migratory fish to travel upstream.
 Over the next several years, we are working with our partners to improve the existing fish passage at Lock and Dam No. 1 and to construct additional fish passages at Lock and Dams No. 2 and No. 3.
 We will also monitor fish passage, conduct surveys, and analyze striped bass populations to determine if fish stocking is warranted.